djohalloran/revertingtotype/content/post/fibre-to-the-home/index.md

 INSTALLING OPENWRT ON A GENREIC ROUTER & CONFIGURING THE VLAN
 -------------------------------------------------------------
-Configuring a router to work with Eir's fibre broadband connection requires etting its WAN port to recieve and transmit on a VLAN.
+Configuring a router to work with Eir's fibre broadband connection requires setting its WAN port to recieve and transmit on a VLAN.
 Not all default firmwares allow this, but all the major opensource ones do, such as OpenWRT.
 I was able to install OpenWRT on the TP-Link TL-MR3420 v2 router after finding the [OpenWRT site had firmware](https://openwrt.org/toh/tp-link/tl-mr3420) for this model.

 Here are the basic steps:

-1. Download the firmware file and flash it onto a TP Link router via its existing interface.
+1. Download the firmware file and flash it onto a TP Link router using the firmware update option in the interface.

 2. Plug the ethernet cable into the router's LAN port (not WAN) and connect another port to a laptop.